Kanban is a Japanese word meaning visual signal.

 Kanban cards contain all the issues related to that project, it can be listed as open issues, in progress, suggestions, completed tasks, reopened issues etc. it is customizable, we can make it in accordance with our desire.
 Here team members can track the work flow.
 This feature with the screenshots and other attachments needed by the developer.
 We can assign specific cards to the worker in that particular project.

-Here in the WIP (ie work in progress) limit page we can set the limit in the working, for example,”in progress” the number of cards in that particular list can be set into a specific number so that that particular module or testing can be completed in a specific period of time.
+Here in the WIP (ie work in progress) limit page we can set the limit in the working, for example,”in progress” the number of cards in that particular list can be set into a specific number so that that particular module or software testing can be completed in a specific period of time.

 Main examples of the kanban board are Jira and Trello.